warin2020/my-vscode/README.md

 `npm i && npm run dev`

 #### Note
-This project is implemented by [File System Api](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API) that browsers like Safar may not support.
+This project is implemented by [File System Api](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API) that browsers like Safari may not support.
 Chrome is recommended.